somatom98/heatmap/README.md

 # Heatmap

-A heatmap written in go
+A heatmap written in go.

+To see he hitmap svg, go to `http://localhost:8080/heatmap`